William Martin Hill1

 M, #13753, b.
 11 October 1880, d.
 7 June 1960

 Sir Maurice Bonham Carter was born on 11 October 1880.
-He was the son of Henry Bonham Carter and Sibella Charlotte Norman.2 He married Lady Helen Violet Asquith, Baroness Asquith of Yarnbury, daughter of Herbert Henry Asquith, 1st Earl of Oxford and Asquith and Helen Kelsall Melland, on 30 November 1915.1 He died on 7 June 1960 at age 79.
+He was the son of Henry Bonham-Carter and Sibella Charlotte Norman.2 He married Lady Helen Violet Asquith, Baroness Asquith of Yarnbury, daughter of Herbert Henry Asquith, 1st Earl of Oxford and Asquith and Helen Kelsall Melland, on 30 November 1915.1 He died on 7 June 1960 at age 79.3

 Sir Maurice Bonham Carter also went by the nick-name of 'Bongie'.
-He was Private Secretary to the Prime Minister between 1910 and 1916, HH Asquith.2 He was invested as a Knight Commander, Order of the Bath (K.C.B.) in 1916.3 He was invested as a Knight Commander, Royal Victorian Order (K.C.V.O.) in 1917.3
+He was Private Secretary to the Prime Minister between 1910 and 1916, HH Asquith.2 He was appointed Knight Commander, Order of the Bath (K.C.B.) in 1916.4 He was appointed Knight Commander, Royal Victorian Order (K.C.V.O.) in 1917.4

 Children of Sir Maurice Bonham Carter and Lady Helen Violet Asquith, Baroness Asquith of Yarnbury